cran/nestedRanksTest/README.md

 library(nestedRanksTest)
 ```

-Help is available via `?nestedRanksTest`.

 * * *
 These statistical tools were developed in collaboration with Peter E.
-Smouse (Rutgers University) and Victoria L. Sork (UCLA) and were funded by
+Smouse (Rutgers University) and Victoria L. Sork (UCLA) and were funded
-U.S. National Science Foundation awards NSF-DEB-0514956 and
+in part by U.S. National Science Foundation awards NSF-DEB-0514956 and
 NSF-DEB-0516529.
 * * *